lionelvoirol/matlab_installation_unige/README.md

 # Matlab installation with a UNIGE account

 ## Introduction:
-The procedure detailled to install Matlab with a UNIGE licence misses some details which lead to a cumbersome installation.
+The detailed procedure for installing Matlab with a UNIGE license lacks some details that lead to a laborious installation.
 This repo provides a step-by-step installation procedure.

 ## Notes
 - We assume the user has the ability to request a Matlab licence at the University of Geneva.